, ,

 Many internet pages give different prices for permanent eye color change.
 There are even some unfulfilled promises.
 Please research the risks of eye color change surgery and who is doing it best before deciding to change eye color.
 Beware of amateur centers that sprang up a few years ago.

-Only a small area of the eye is blue or brown.
-There are intermediate green and hazel varieties, as well as fully pigment-free albino eyes.
 We know that eye color is a complicated genetic feature involving the interplay of many big and numerous minor genes.
-This Mendelian Complex genetic theory for eye color has implications for glaucoma and age-related macular degeneration.
-Blue-eyed parents may have a brown-eyed kid, which is exceptional.
-Brown and perhaps green are regarded as dominant, but two browns can produce a kid with blue eyes since there are no clear restrictions, so you can simply go with the proportion.
+The Mendelian Complex genetic explanation of eye color has implications for glaucoma and age-related macular degeneration.
+Blue-eyed parents may have a brown-eyed child, which is unique.
+Brown and possibly green are considered dominating, but two browns can birth a child with blue eyes since there are no apparent limits, so go with the proportion.

 The newborn’s-baby’s eye color is determined by both the parent’s eye color and the frequency of the alleles.

 In other circumstances, the kid may be born with two dominant alleles, one from each parent, or both.
 In certain situations, the kid may be born with two dominant alleles, one from each parent or both.
-To help clarify the scenario, below is a baby eye color chart:

 1. He will have brown eyes if he inherits a dominant blue allele from one parent and a dominant brown allele from the other.